2i2c-org/infrastructure/docs/hub-deployment-guide/deploy-support/setup-grafana-dashboards.md

 deployer new-grafana-token <cluster_name>
 ```

-If the command succeded, it should have created:
+If the command succeeded, it should have created:

 - a [Grafana service account](https://grafana.com/docs/grafana/latest/administration/service-accounts/) named `deployer`
 - a token named `deployer` for this service account